phaeton03/ThinkingInJava/README.md

 # ThinkingInJava
 Solving tasks from ThinkingInJava book.
-Every folder represents c chapter from this book
+Every folder represents a chapter from this book